skywind3000/vim-navigator/README.md

 - Better layout: each column can have different width.
 Columns with short texts will not occupy a lot of space.
 - Full customizable: separator style and visibility, bracket (around key character) visibility, spacing, padding, and position.
-- Zero timeout mode.
-- Adaptive window size.
+- Zero timeout mode and adaptive window size.
 - Buffer local keymaps for different file types.
 - Unambiguity syntax to define a command or key sequence.
 - Runtime keymap generation, items can be decided at runtime.